-C. After a pitch is made, throwing the ball by the catcher to any fielder except the pitcher.
+C. After a pitch is made, throwing the ball by the catcher to any fielder except the pitcher, unless the pitch results in an out.

 EFFECT: Sec.
 10. A-C. The umpire should immediately indicate "DEAD BALL" and award a ball to the batter.